apivideo/api.video-documentation/live-streaming/live-stream-best-practices.md

 - In order to prevent the live stream from getting stuck (buffering indefinitely), please ensure that you are following the recommended [settings](#recommended-setting-for-ingestion).
 - Make sure to verify that the connection speed is adequate and stable before the stream is starting.

+## DVR in live streams

+When a live stream is ongoing, viewers can replay earlier content from that live stream with the DVR feature.
+The available buffer is 1 hour, and is only available in live streams that are actively broadcasting.

 ## Ending the live stream

 Make sure to use an outro (static picture, music and etc.) at the end of the stream for 30 seconds.
 This is a good way for users to indicate that the stream has ended.